-- Masters or doctoral degree or equivalent experience in data analytics, public policy, economics, behavioral or social sciences, public health, or other relevant disciplines.
-PhD strongly preferred but not required.
+- Doctoral degree in data analytics, public policy, economics, behavioral or social sciences, public health, or other relevant disciplines.

-- Minimum ten years’ experience in designing and bringing research projects to completion, with a strong foundation in quantitative and/or qualitative research methods and a broad understanding of disability and financial capability issues.
+- Minimum 10 years’ experience in designing and bringing research projects to completion, with a strong foundation in quantitative and qualitative research methods and a broad understanding of disability, race equity and financial capability issues.

 - Excellent written and oral communication skills, including an ability to explain observations and findings to diverse stakeholder audiences including program administrators and policymakers.

-- Strong organizational skills and high level of attention to detail; the flexibility to manage multiple priorities. simultaneously under deadlines.
+- Strong organizational skills and high level of attention to detail.